2026 Broadway Bound Theatre Festival in

 Some of the most interesting comments about the play came from the people who noted that theaters are filled with audiences that are older than 50 — but very, very few plays are about the arc of the lives of those people who are in the theater that night.
 Sure, some plays might take nostalgic looks at their younger years.
 There are dark plays about aging couples staring at impending death.
 And there are unserious romps like the movie “Cocoon,” that seem like a 25-year old’s view of an old-age home filled with stale, sullen, decrepit old people.

 I have not seen enough theater that tries to portray what contemporary life looks like when parenting is done, retirement arrives, and life partners die.
-When still-vital people take stock of their lives, look for new challenges, and —for the many people who find themselves single— are filled with desire to find once in a lifetime, again.
+When still-vital people take stock of their lives, look for new challenges, and —for the many people who find themselves suddenly single, again— yearn to find once in a lifetime, again.

 A friend who saw one of the readings of my show remarked that it was a “classic coming-of-age play.”